Zrital3265/CRUD-SQL/README.md

-This Zrital online bookstore was created using React.js, Node/express.js, and MySQL for CRUD operations.
+This basic E-Bookstore was created using React.js, Node/express.js, and MySQL with CRUD functionality.

 ### Installation: